Most babies usually eat the foods they are served. However, things can change with many toddlers going through a phase of fussy or picky eating.

 Dr. Colette offers one-to-one support that is both parent led (there’s lots you can do to help your child eat better) and child-centred (we don’t expect your child to do anything that they aren’t comfortable with, at that time) that is tailored to suit your family.

-Follow up consultations will help you establish regular meal and snack times, focus on foods that you and the rest of your family normally eat resulting in less effort, stress and worry at mealtimes; and get your child on board with tasting new foods leading to a healthier relationship with food; as well as developing lifelong healthy eating habits.
+Follow up consultations will help you establish regular meal and snack times, focus on foods that you and the rest of your family normally eat; and get your child on board with tasting new foods; as well as developing lifelong healthy eating habits.

-Each personalised consultation lasts 45-60 minutes and can be in person in Galway and throughout Ireland (online or phone).
+Each personalised consultation lasts up to 1 hour and can be in person in Galway or online.
 The consultation includes:

 - A step-by-step action plan that is developed and emailed to you afterwards plus